 Hepatitis A

 Hepatitis A can be passed on through contaminated food or water throughout Cambodia and it is recommended travellers get vaccinated against Hepatitis A before leaving Australia.
-To learn more about the virus, and read about symptoms, prevention etc, please visit the Hepatitis A information page.
+To learn more about the virus and read about symptoms, prevention, etc, please visit the Hepatitis A information page.

 Typhoid

-Typhoid is also present in Cambodia and can be passed on through contaminated food or water.
-It is recommended to vaccinate against Typhoid in particular if you are travelling to rural areas, visiting friends or relatives in Cambodia, or if you are an adventurous eater.
+Typhoid is also present in Cambodia and can be passed on through contaminated food or water.It is recommended that you vaccinate against Typhoid, particularly if you are travelling to rural areas, visiting friends or relatives in Cambodia, or if you are an adventurous eater.

 Hepatitis B